urbit/developers.urbit.org/content/guides/core/hoon-school/K-doors.md

 `=/ length=@ud (lent my-alphabet)` stores the length of `my-alphabet` to make the following code a little clearer.

-`trim` is a a gate from the standard library that splits a tape at into two parts at a specified position.
+`trim` is a a gate from the standard library that splits a tape into two parts at a specified position.
 So `=+ (trim (mod my-steps length) my-alphabet)` splits the tape `my-alphabet` into two parts, `p` and `q`, which are now directly available in the subject.
 We call the modulus operation `mod` to make sure that the point at which we split our `tape` is a valid point inside of `my-alphabet` even if `my-steps` is greater than `length`, the length of `my-alphabet`.
 Try trim in the dojo:

 ```hoon
 > (trim 2 "abcdefg")